Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 9. What is an example of a workflow that can be automated through security orchestration, automation, and response (SOAR)?
 	 The analysis and response to a security incident

-10. Fill in the blank:
+10. Fill in the blank: During the <-----> step of the SIEM process, the collected raw data is transformed to create log record consistency. data collection